kralamoure/retroproto/README.md

 # d1proto

-`d1proto` is a library for communication between Dofus 1 client and server.
+`d1proto` is a library for serializing and deserializing packets between Dofus 1 client and server.

-Some examples of what you can do with this library:

-- Deserialize client/server packets
-- Serialize messages

 ## Requirements: